Welcome to Year 4

 Cedar & Pine

 In Year 4 we encourage everyone to bring in a school bag every day.
-In this, children should have a pencil case, reading book, their new Reading Journal and their new Home School Diary.
+In this, children should have a pencil case, reading book, their Reading Journal and their Home School Diary.
 This allows them to be independent with their learning.
 We are trying to improve our handwriting and are using handwriting pens to make our writing neater.
 Handwriting pens can be bought in the office for 40p.
-In addition this, you should have a pencil, colouring pencils, a sharpener, rubber and ruler in your pencil case.
+In addition to this, they should have a pencil, colouring pencils, a sharpener, rubber and ruler in their pencil case.

-As part of their home learning, children should be reading each day (with an adult or independently) and recording it in the table in their home school diaries.
+As part of their home learning, children should be reading each day (with an adult or independently) and recording it in their home school diaries.

 Once they have finished a chapter or a book, they should complete one of the journal activities which you can find printed on the inside cover of their Reading Diary.
 Children are welcome to use their Reading Diary as often as they like to reflect on what they have read, make predictions for the next part of the story or express their opinions on what they've read!